 Diet | Omnivorous |

-Pearl gourami is large yet peaceful making itself ideal for community tanks as well.
+Pearl gourami is large yet peaceful, making itself ideal for community tanks.
 Their pearly appearance and a dark line running horizontally through the body make them beautiful to look at.

-Being one of the most brightly colored fish that freshwater fish as well make them popular home aquaria too.
+Being one of the most brightly colored fish that freshwater fish makes them popular home aquaria.

-They adjust well with other small schooling fish in the medium to larger community tank adding more beauty to the tank.
+They adjust well with other small schooling fish in the medium to a larger community tank, adding more beauty to the tank.

-These fish, although aren’t very large, are one of the hardy fish due to its capacity to tolerate low oxygen level.
+Although these fish aren’t very large, they are hardy fish due to their capacity to tolerate low oxygen levels.

-They might need at least 3 members in the tank to live happily and actively.
-Moreover, three of these pearly fish make a beautiful centerpiece trio for the community tank.
+They might need at least three members in the tank to live happily and actively.
+Moreover, three pearly fish make a beautiful centerpiece trio for the community tank.

 You should, however, avoid keeping fin nipping fish like tiger barbs in the same tank as these pearlfish.